obsidiansystems/ledger-app-nervos/README.md

 genesis.issued\_cells should have a large quantity of CKB to spend testing.

+Note that you may have to suspend your miner to avoid hitting the maximum amount of deposited cells.
+You can do this with Ctrl-Z. Type ‘fg’ followed by enter to continue running it later.
+The miner should be running when running any ckb-cli commands.

 #### Getting CKB from the miner ####

 The dev network is set up to send CKBs to the on-disk account.
 To get